Back

 Set up as a unique grant-making organisation with this sole focus, PGB funded 12 gardens at RHS Chelsea Flower Show 2022, 15 in 2023 and 2024, and 10 in 2025.
 It was founded by two private philanthropists who wanted to support charitable causes whose work suffered during and following the Covid-19 pandemic.
 They are passionate about providing a significant springboard for charities to reach more people and attract potential donations.
 Through the gardens, they continue their important work for people, plants and the planet, and draw attention to the work of charitable organisations, community interest groups, and educational programmes across the UK.

-In 2026, Project Giving Back will be supporting these important charities:
+In 2026, Project Giving Back will be supporting important charities with the following gardens:

 Building on the success